xin-hedera/hedera-mirror-node/docs/design/block-node-support.md

 Since block nodes don't have a node id, the `not null` constraint of the `node_id` column in `record_file` table needs to be dropped.
 Note the column can be dropped after sunsetting stateproof alpha API.

+For blocks streamed from block nodes, it's an expensive operation to get the serialized protobuf message size given there can be tens of thousands block items in a block.
+As a result, there won't be `size` info, and the `size` column will have `null` value.

 ```sql
 alter table if exists record_file alter column node_id drop not null;
 ```